amengol/Rasterizer/README.md

 # Rasterizer
-My own rasterizer based on my MinGL library
+My own rasterizer (not using any graphics library)